What is a discursive essay?

 5. Write the conclusion.

-In the conclusion section, restate your thesis and summarize the main points of discussion.
+In the conclusion part of your essay, restate your thesis and summarize the main points of discussion.
 Take care not to introduce any new information at this stage.

 6. Proofreading and editing.

 Proofread your work carefully before submit it.
 Ensure that there are no grammatical errors or typos.

 A discursive writing is more than just a list of arguments.
 It’s important to connect all the pieces of your argument together with claims, evidence and analysis so that readers understand what you’re saying clearly.